Tuesday, September 28, 2010

 06.09.10.
 Lone NZDF soldier from Burnham camp guarding Worcester St Bridge, quake state of emergency cordon

-For a week, I had quake fever: shock, anxiety, anger, mood swings from elation & joking to grief & tearfulness, induced by quakes & seeing so much quake damage.
-People were mostly friendly & helpful, much chatting to strangers, some showed stress, fixed faces, 1 000 yard stares.
+Early days, I had quake-fever: shock, anxiety, anger, mood-swings from elation & joking to grief & tearfulness, induced by quakes & seeing damages.
+People were mostly friendly & helpful, much chatting to strangers, some showed stress, fixed-faces, 1 000 yard stares.

 06.09.10.
 NZDF soldiers from Burnham camp direct people past a state of emergency cordon, Gloucester St / Oxford Tce.
 Caffe Roma behind would survive the quakes

-During Christchurch State of Emergency, cops implied citizens could be "looters," thieves, burglars, drunks.
-Thus cops & soldiers guarded CBD cordons.
-There were CBD night curfews, anyone found in the CBD cordon & other cordons, like Colombo St, Sydenham, could be arrested.
-Six weeks post quake, when drunks were found at night in CBD quake cordons, cops said drunks were "wasting our time."
+During Christchurch State-of-Emergency, cops implied citizens could be "looters," thieves, burglars, drunks.
+Thus cops & soldiers guarded CBD-cordons.
+There were CBD night curfews: anyone found inside the CBD-cordon & other cordons, like Colombo St, Sydenham, could be arrested.
+Six weeks post-quake, when drunks were found at night in CBD-cordons, cops said drunks were "wasting our time".
 (The Press).
-Drunks took short cuts across the CBD by climbing over cordon fences.
+Drunks took short-cuts across the CBD by climbing over cordon-fences.

 06.09.10.
 Cop watching a businessman save business records from a Manchester St, quake damaged bldg, state of emergency cordon